raya77/target.en/help/c-recommendations/c-recommendations-faq/ip-addresses-marketing-cloud.md

 List of IP addresses used in [!DNL Adobe Target] [!DNL Recommendations] feed-processing servers to help you configure your firewall to allow IP addresses originating from Adobe servers.

-[!DNL Target] [!UICONTROL Recommendations] activities use the following IP addresses when accessing customers' FTP servers (be sure to check the link below for the most current information):
+[!DNL Target] [!UICONTROL Recommendations] activities use the following IP addresses when accessing customers' FTP servers:

 | CIDR Notation |
 |---|